LOADING ...

 It was to the sleigh, and it seemed to say,

-"You may tax your and brains,
+"You may tax brawn and brains,

-to cremate these remains."
+to cremate last remains."

-Now, a promise made is a unpaid
+Now, a made is a debt unpaid

 And the has its own stern code,

-In my heart, how I cursed load.
+In my heart, how I that load.

-While the huskiers, in a ring
+the huskiers, round in a ring

-Howled out woes to the homeless snows
+Howled out their woes to the snows

 Oh God!
 How I the thing.

-And day that quiet clay
+And every day that clay

 seemed to and heavier grow.

-and the grub was low.
+and the was getting low.

 The was bad, and I felt half mad,

-but I swore I not give in.
+but I swore I would not in.

 And I'd often sing to the thing

-and it harkened a grin!
+and it with a grin!

 and a there lay.